Key Performance Indicators

 Priority 4: Active Partnerships |

-Target #1: Growth to equal the national average of Alaska high school graduates continuing to postsecondary education within a year of graduation..
+Target #1: Increase to equal the national average of Alaska high school graduates continuing to postsecondary education, including skill-based training, within a year of graduation.